ianhomer/odin/odin-api/README.md

     mvn spring-boot:run

-Hot reload is enabled, so application will restart if you recompile a class (e.g. build module in IDE) or touch a class, e.g.
+Hot reload is enabled, so application will restart if you recompile a class (e.g. build module in IDE), e.g. Shift-Fn-Cmd-F9 in IDEA in the window of the class that was changed, or even just touch a class, e.g.

     touch target/classes/com/purplepip/odin/api/OdinNoStoreConfiguration.class